 |6.
 Helps children let off steam||6.
 Could lead to social bullying & exclusion|

-Below are the top benefits of unstructured play:
+Below are the top benefits of play based learning:

 1. It Encourages Creativity

 In unstructured play environments, children need to make their own decisions on how to make use of their surrounds.